Final report for FNC18-1138

 Leaf chlorophyll analyses:

-A SPAD chlorophyll meter that detects differences in far red wavelengths related to leaf chlorophyll concentration was used to non-destructively measuring the chlorophyll content of leaves of corn and soybean in July 2018.
+A SPAD chlorophyll meter that detects differences in far red wavelengths related to leaf chlorophyll concentration was used to non-destructively measure the chlorophyll content of leaves of corn and soybean in July 2018 and 2019 at same growth stage as those collected for nutrient analysis.
 Measurements are expressed in dimensionless “SPAD units” ranging from 0 to 80.
 SPAD units are highly correlated with chlorophyll content per unit leaf area and also indicate leaf N status, leaf senescence, overall plant health, and responses to environmental stresses.
 Our intent was to detect effects of soil residual glyphosate and possibly glyphosate drift on leaf chlorophyll content.
-Ten readings were taken for each entry and the average values are presented in Figures 3 and 4.
+Ten readings were taken for each entry and the average values are presented in Figures 3 and 4 and summarized over years in Table 5.

 Glyphosate analyses.
-The effective glyphosate (glyphosate + AMPA) contents were highest for soils cropped to soybean; glyphosate content also varied among samples within crop field ranging from 82 to 227 ng/g soil (ppb) for corn and 318 to 440 ng/g for soybean (Figure 2).
-Glyphosate was last applied to these fields in 2015 thus showing long-term persistence (3 years+) and a highly variable distribution within a small field area.
+Soil samples collected in July 2018 along transects established in non-GM corn and soybean fields, adjacent fence rows and one GM corn field (with glyphosate applications), and waterways were analyzed for glyphosate and amino-phosphonic acid (AMPA) residues.
+The effective glyphosate (glyphosate x 1.5 + AMPA; HRI Labs) contents were highest for soils cropped to soybean; glyphosate content also varied among samples within crop fields in 2018 ranging from 82 to 227 ng/g soil (ppb) for corn and 318 to 440 ng/g for soybean (Figure 2).
+Glyphosate was last applied to these fields in 2015 thus showing long-term persistence (3 years+) and a highly variable distribution within small sub-areas of the fields.
 Some reports suggest that GM-corn may accumulate glyphosate in roots and release into soil, however this does not explain the higher glyphosate content detected in soybean soils as the previous GM corn was planted in 2015.
 More background investigation will be required to understand the variable glyphosate accumulation noted for corn and soybean.

 Figure 2.
 Effective glyphosate residues detected in soils collected along two 400-ft transects established in 2018 corn and soybean fields.
 Samples collected at 100-ft intervals along each transect and position locations are numbered beginning with western (1) through eastern points (4).
 The corn transect was 50 ft from an adjacent GM corn field that received Roundup applications in 2018; the soybean transect was adjacent to the non-GM corn field.